Best Of17 min read

 • Enterprise: Custom pricing

-Note: Minimum 3 users on all paid plans, which rules out solo founders.
+Note: Minimum 3 users on all paid plans, which is a limitation for solo founders.

 Pros:

-• Extremely flexible — build the workflow you actually use, not a generic one
+• Extremely flexible — you build the workflow you actually use, not a generic one

-• Works as both a CRM and project management tool, reducing total software spend
+• Works as both a CRM and project management tool, which can reduce total software costs

 • Great automation builder for non-technical users